maoringo/micropop/README.md

 This is a repository of micropop programs to encourage database developers.

-I wrote a simple program that collect microdata about publications and
+I wrote a simple javascript.
-send queries to ncbi by using ajax to get publication data on the fly.
+It collect microdata about publications and send queries to ncbi by using ajax to get publication data on the fly.
 I hope this program will be applied to not only for publications.

 Please use this program and give me comments or branch.